As Japan property rebounds, investors court more risk, push out of Tokyo

 "Too much money has poured into Japan now," said Mitsunori Shirasuna, president of Kyshu Rep, a real estate broker in Fukuoka, who says he has been flooded with inquiries about investment opportunities in the city.

-Recent deals in Fukuoka include Morgan Stanley (MS.N) buying a 12-story, 38-year-old building in July for the equivalent of about $50 million.
-Goldman Sachs (GS.N) bought an office building in Fukuoka through its private real estate trust for about $35 million, while MetLife Alico Insurance, the Japanese unit of MetLife Inc (MET.N), bought a mall on Tenjin-nishi-dori Avenue, Fukuoka's most fashionable street.
+Recent deals in Fukuoka include Morgan Stanley buying a 12-story, 38-year-old building in July for the equivalent of about $50 million.
+Goldman Sachs bought an office building in Fukuoka through its private real estate trust for about $35 million, while MetLife Alico Insurance, the Japanese unit of MetLife Inc, bought a mall on Tenjin-nishi-dori Avenue, Fukuoka's most fashionable street.

 Metlife Alico is also negotiating to buy an office property in the city, while New York-based investment firm Elliott Management also bought an office building, sources with knowledge of the transactions say.